 Oh and did I mention that half the crowd were out of their mind on industrial strength PCP?
 People were freaking out and getting weird and losing their minds.
 And with nearly 30,000 people there, there was a lot of melons getting bent out of shape, baby.

 The second day was apparently just as tonto.
-The Doors headline performance was nor reported as being one of their best.
-The feeling being that the crowd preferred SF bands and The Doors benefitted from playing in the dark.
+The Doors headline performance was reported as not being one of their best.
+The feeling being that the crowd preferred SF bands and The Doors also liked the drama playing in the dark to conjur the magic.
 Indeed, they were often unhappy with their festival performances.
 Leather pants are also gonna be sweaty on a hot May afternoon!

-This two-dayer went down in local freak northern California folklore for it’s stellar bill but also because it scored high on the ‘out our box’ scale of freakoutedness.
+This two-dayer went down in local freak Northern California folklore for it’s stellar bill but also because it scored high on the ‘out of our box’ scale of freakoutedness.